UXAspects/UXAspects/guides/angular-upgrade-guide.md

 }
 ```

-#### Limitations Upgrading Angular 1 Components
+#### Limitations Upgrading AngularJS Components

-There are a few features of Angular 1 directives that are not supported by the upgrade tool.
+There are a few features of AngularJS directives that are not supported by the upgrade tool.
 These include `compile` function, `postLink` function, `attributes` as a link function parameter, injection of `$attrs` or `$transclude` to a controller and the `replace` property.

-Any component directives that use these features can either be modified or a simple wrapper directive can be created, which essentially creates an Angular 1 container, in which your existing Angular 1 component can run correctly even if it uses some of the unsupported features.
+Any component directives that use these features can either be modified or a simple wrapper directive can be created, which essentially creates an AngularJS container, in which your existing AngularJS component can run correctly even if it uses some of the unsupported features.

-Here is an example of an Angular 1 component that uses some unsupported features:
+Here is an example of an AngularJS component that uses some unsupported features:

 ```javascript
 angular.module('app').directive('myNg1Component', function() {